 Colors and patterns are the passion of graphic designer Lotta Kühlhorn.
 The kitchen at home is pink and the oversized handbags are always extraordinary.
 A shelf paper from the 70s, a threadbare but oh-so-beautiful curtain, a beloved seashell - all serve as sources of inspiration for Lotta, who mainly works with book design but also makes illustrations and patterns.

-Lotta Kühlhorn is one of Sweden's most beloved designers.
+Lotta Kühlhorn is one of Sweden's most beloved Designers.
 She is part of our everyday lives.
 Her designs can be found almost everywhere: from patterns on fabrics and utility items, to book covers you have on your shelf.

 PERGOLA